lisiswebsite/lisiswebsite.github.io/_projects/misc/rihanna.md

 category: "misc"
 intro: |

- Two abstract portraits of Rihanna:
+ When I was first learning how to use Illustrator, I practiced by creating abstract portraits of Rihanna:

 content_layout:
   - section_layout: 2col